neonmik/Wave-Machine-Firmware/README.md

         + Added a the bones of a paraphonic filter for Modulation and/or Filter.
 This is currently unstable, but will possibly be used in future pending some UI testing.

     + Hardware files bug fixes:
+        - Bug: Fixed once I moved the note handling to the HW core and refactored the Note Priority code to remove the massive, now unnecessary for-loop.
+Fast movements can be missed on the pots. at frist I thought it was only down to multiple controls being active, but it seems to also randomly happen on preset 8.
+Example:- on preset 8, moving the decay really fast misses/looses the control.
         + Added a basic debug test function to test the pots and cycle for LEDs on start up - can currently be accessed by holding down preset/shift while powering up.
         + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support